Hennepin Schools

 School values

-Hennepin Schools wish for all Hennepin students to embrace the 3 Cs:
+Hennepin Schools’ wish for all their students is to embrace the Three Cs:

-Cross Cultural Navigator: Students see cultural diversity as an inherent strength.
-Through an expansive knowledge of language, culture, & norms across the globe they will be strong cross cultural navigators.
+3. Cross-Cultural Navigator: Students see cultural diversity as an inherent strength.
+Through an expansive knowledge of language, culture, & norms across the globe, they will be strong cross-cultural navigators.

 Discipline Policy